 It is extremely important for both parents to acknowledge the detrimental impact contact disputes can have on the child(ren) and to remain mindful of the fact that the child’s welfare and happiness should be at the forefront of any arrangements concerning their care.
 While there is no set formula to finding the perfect solution in every case where the parties’ needs and traditions vary, we have listed some guidance to help you work towards resolving these issues in an amicable and constructive manner:-

-- Communication – communication between the parties is the key to successfully managing all children arrangements.
+Communication between the parties is the key to successfully managing all children arrangements.
 While the ideal would be for parents to discuss matters directly and face to face, we appreciate that this is often difficult, particularly when a separation is recent and emotions are high.
 If it is not possible to speak directly, we would suggest written communications, i.e. by email which avoid emotive language and focus on the issue in hand in a conciliatory manner.
 If direct communication is impossible in situations where the parties’ relationship has completely broken down or an Injunctive Order is in place preventing contact, we would suggest contacting a solicitor who can facilitate contact between parties and assist in agreeing arrangements formally.

-- Compromise – it is virtually impossible to reach any form of agreement in life without a degree of compromise on the part of one or all parties involved.
+It is virtually impossible to reach any form of agreement in life without a degree of compromise on the part of one or all parties involved.
 Furthermore, when an agreement is reached, it is rarely going to satisfy each party’s ideal outcome.
 Contact arrangements are largely going to result in one parent feeling disappointed in some way or another as quite naturally, both will want to spend as much time with the child as possible.
 Approaching these types of issues and entering into discussions on the basis you are prepared to compromise will usually result in the most fruitful negotiations and an agreement being reached amicably and expeditiously.
 Knowing your rights from the outset and the level of contact a Court would endorse can be a helpful tool in negotiating arrangements and can often encourage the other party to compromise on their part.

-- Focus on the needs, wishes and feelings of the child(ren) concerned – this factor goes hand in hand with being aware of the need to compromise and is the approach taken by the Court in determining arrangements.
+This factor goes hand in hand with being aware of the need to compromise and is the approach taken by the Court in determining arrangements.
 It is important to put your own needs, wishes and feelings aside and to prioritise what is in the best interests of the child.

-- Plan ahead – Christmas is an extremely busy time and so it can only be to all parties’ benefit to have clear and defined arrangements in place at an early stage.
+Christmas is an extremely busy time and so it can only be to all parties’ benefit to have clear and defined arrangements in place at an early stage.
 This will also allow sufficient time to consult legal advice and assistance where necessary.

-- Stick to the agreement reached and the specific arrangements on the day – it is important to respect and abide by the arrangements that are put in place, not only to provide stability and consistency for the child, but also to demonstrate a responsibility to the other parent by recognising that their time with the child is just as important as your own.
+It is important to respect and abide by the arrangements that are put in place, not only to provide stability and consistency for the child, but also to demonstrate a responsibility to the other parent by recognising that their time with the child is just as important as your own.
 This will also help to encourage an amicable relationship and give each parent confidence in the other at being able to work together to co-parent despite separation.

 What steps can be taken if Christmas contact arrangements cannot be agreed?